smartface/js-base/README.md

 ```

-And you can subscribe any event of SMF.UI.Container of component internal or externally.
+And you can subscribe any event of SMF.UI.Container of component, internal or externally.
 - onControlAdd( e )
 Fired when a child control (for each control) is added (Fired after added) ...
 - onControlRemoved( e )